 We eat and drink with our eyes, with color often being the first attribute that influences taste expectations and even mouthfeel.
 Consumers may perceive light yellow as refreshing lemon, while milky brown is perceived as creamy chocolate.
-That’s why color beverages are so important in the consumers mind.
+That’s why color beverages are so important in the consumers mind and it can be proved by how visually appealing beverages always sells more than neutral colored beverages

 The shade of color affects perception.
 A bright red strawberry yogurt drink suggests sweetness, perhaps like a strawberry-flavored candy, whereas one would expect a dull red to have a more farm-fresh profile.
 A deep violet blue may represent a blueberry, while a more pastel shade suggests cotton candy.